FGM/C Shifting Sands

 In November 2019, the jury at Dublin’s Circuit Criminal Court found a Dublin couple guilty of being secondary participants to FGM – of aiding and abetting, counselling or procuring it on their nearly two year old daughter.
 The gardaí suspected it was carried out by a witch-doctor.

-In November 2021, the conviction was squashed and the parents released on bail.
+The conviction was squashed and the parents released on bail.

 The retrial was held ‘in camera’ during June/July 2023.